Grant626/tic-tac-toe/README.md

 ## Description
-The popular Tic-tac-toe game, implemented with JavaScript, JQuery and Bootstrap
+The popular Tic-tac-toe game, implemented with JavaScript, JQuery and Bootstrap.
+In this project, the uesr will play against the computer with the potential to win, lose or tie against it.
+The score is kept track of over time and there is a status bar indicating the current turn or end game condition.
+The user can also press the 'New Game' button to reset the board at any point.
+The computer will randomly select its move when it is its turn.

 ## License